Events Archive

 Workshop One: Mobility and Belonging

-Chair: Helen Gilbert
+Chair: Professor Helen Gilbert

 This workshop focused on relationships between mobility and belonging as expressed in, and mediated by, indigenous performance practices.
 Following Tim Creswell (2006), mobility was conceived as socially produced movement that is intimately connected with the ways in which we encounter people, objects and places, both in real and imaginative terms.
 Participants discussed indigenous performance as an embodied material practice that rehearses, reproduces and/or revitalises forms of mobility, as well as creating new modes and patterns.
 It may also express disruptions in social movement and attachments to place brought about by colonisation.
 Tensions were perceived between indigenous performances of mobility and traditional – if problematic – notions of indigeneity as a marker of rootedness or belonging to particular geographical spaces.
 Overall, the day highlighted ways in which mobility reflects and negotiates cultural power and how modes of social movement are transmitted, including the transnational circulation of indigenous arts and their reception by non-indigenous audiences.